TanyabYC/City-Gym-Application/README.md

 * Designing the SQL database with an Entity Relationship Diagram (ERD).
 * Designing database classes with a UML (Unified Modelling Language) diagram.

-The project was completed over 3 assessments whilst completing the Fundamentals of Programming course at Open Polytechnic NZ as part of the Web Development and Design diploma.
-The Windows application, including the database, was developed with the .NET Framework within Visual Studio 2022 and runs on a Microsoft Windows operating system.
-It was built with C#/C++ and SQL code. <a href="https://www.nngroup.com/articles/ten-usability-heuristics/" target="_blank" title="More on the usability heuristics">Jakob Nielsen&#39;s Usability Heuristics</a> were implemented to make the application usable and to conform with industry standards.
+<a href="https://www.nngroup.com/articles/ten-usability-heuristics/" target="_blank" title="More on the usability heuristics">Jakob Nielsen&#39;s Usability Heuristics</a> were implemented to make the application usable and to conform with industry standards.

+Each screen's help screen is available from the top menu bar.

 # Improvements / Enhancements
 Further improvements would involve adding functionality to the fitness class booking page to add class boookings to the ClassBooking table in the SQL database.
 The application could also be upgraded to the latest .NET platform to deploy it to multiple operating systems.